xankmoney/whitepaper/xank-white-paper_en.md

 2. Inflation and Quantitative Easing
 3. Systemic Corruption

+**Abuse Clause** - efforts that aim to counter and curtail the abuse of:

+1. Human
+2. Animal
+3. Slaughter

 **Consumption Clause** - efforts that aim to counter and curtail the use of:

 1. Overconsumption